kondo238/Capiscum_Genomic_Background_Analysis/README.md

 ・The necessary R packages:**・progress(1.2.2)** **・stringr(1.5.0)**

-・In the Step.2, the four main tasks were implemented below.
+・In Step.2, the four main tasks were implemented below.

 **1. Preparation for Catalog dataset** **:** Output data (populations.haplotypes.tsv) by stacks was loaded, and the catalog dataset was prepared, which is a matrix containing genotypes (including missing data) for all catalogs and samples.